dhoconno/nvd/README.md

    tar -I zstd -xvf resources.20240830.zst && rm resources.20240830.zst
    ```
 6. Copy gzipped-FASTQ files to process into `data` folder within the working directory.
+7. Modify the `config.yaml` file to specify the experiment number (an integer) and an output directory.
-7. Modify the `config.yaml` file to specify the samples to process and the path(s) to their FASTQ files.
+8. Modify the `config.yaml` file to specify the samples to process and the path(s) to their FASTQ files.
 Here are example entries for the three supported file types:
    ```
    - name: Illumina_test
     r1_fastq: data/illumina.R1.fastq.gz